CloutContracts/whitepaper/README.md

 The main chain for CloutContracts will likely integrate some sort of optimistic rollup, and be focused on variation of smart contracts programmed in JavaScript and/or Solidity.

 ## Sidechains
-CloutContracts will be easy to integrate with various sidechain compatiblity.
+CloutContracts will be easy to integrate and compatible with sidechains.

 ### Pegs
-CloutContracts will also integrate pegs such as a tied BEP-20 asset and potentially other tools that wrap it, or allow it to have compatibility with other blockchains.
+CloutContracts will likely integrate pegs such as a tied BEP-20 asset and potentially other tools that wrap it, or allow it to have compatibility with other blockchains.

 ### DeFi
 Due to the many technological integrations that CloutContracts has, flexibility w/ various DeFi apps and exchanges should be possible.